petenorth/micronaut-tutorial-1/README_kubernetes.md

 * Create declarative yml/json for the resource definitions (one click creation)
 * Implement via Helm
 * Use Consul within Kubernetes (showing that the service discovery mechanism doesn't have to be Kubernetes based when running in Kubernetes).
+* Istio enable things (service discovery, service to service communication, metrics and logging, traffic behaviour including retries circuit breaker etc.) Means that
+** Consul not needed
+** JWT stuff not needed in application code base (??)
+** Zipkin not needed (no configuration in code base) ** BUT think about running locally without Kubernetes/Istio
 * Enable Zipkin